Deep vein thrombosis: Pathophysiology

 Tissue factor, via the tissue factor–factor VIIa complex, activates the extrinsic pathway of coagulation and leads to conversion of prothrombin to thrombin, followed by fibrin deposition.
 Fresh venous clots are red blood cell and fibrin rich.
 Platelets and white blood cells are also components.
 Platelets are not as prominent in venous clots as they are in arterial ones, but they can play a role.
 In cancer, tissue factor is produced by cancer cells.
 Cancer also produces unique substances that stimulate factor Xa, cytokines that promote endothelial dysfunction, and plasminogen activator inhibitor-1, which inhibits the breakdown of clots (fibrinolysis).

-Often, DVT begins in the valves of veins.
+Often, DVT begins in the valves of the veins.
 The blood flow pattern in the valves can cause low oxygen concentrations in the blood (hypoxemia) of a valve sinus.
 Hypoxemia, which is worsened by venous stasis, activates pathways—ones that include hypoxia-inducible factor-1 and early-growth-response protein 1.
 Hypoxemia also results in the production of reactive oxygen species, which can activate these pathways, as well as nuclear factor-κB, which regulates hypoxia-inducible factor-1 transcription.
 Hypoxia-inducible factor-1 and early-growth-response protein 1 contribute to monocyte association with endothelial proteins, such as P-selectin, prompting monocytes to release tissue factor-filled microvesicles, which presumably begin clotting after binding to the endothelial surface.

 D-dimers are a fibrin degradation product, a natural byproduct of fibrinolysis that is typically found in the blood.
 An elevated level can result from plasmin dissolving a clot—or other conditions.
 Hospitalized patients often have elevated levels for multiple reasons.
 Anticoagulation, the standard treatment for DVT, prevents further clot growth and PE, but does not act directly on existing clots.